jmadinlab/habtools-workshop/README.md

 This workshop is a one-day introduction to creating 3D models of natural surfaces and analyzing these using the *[habtools](https://jmadinlab.github.io/habtools/)* R package.
-The workshop will also give guidance on annotating surface with plants and animals.
+The workshop will also provide guidance on how to annotate surfaces with plants, animals and other kinds of data.
 The workshop has three parts:

 1. Capturing a 3D surface
-2. Estimating metrics
+2. Estimating complexity metrics
-3. Biodiversity relationships
+3. Exploring biodiversity relationships

 An introduction to the workshop can be found [here](https://docs.google.com/presentation/d/1EcmqFs0lL1LlaK2j6uU90SUzEh0ms94cLV1RxN7I0Pc/edit?usp=sharing).